Exploring Cosanti and Arcosanti

 While at Arcosanti, I met with the archivist, a retired woman named Sue who still teared up when she spoke of her mentor.
 “We aren’t off the grid to the point where we want to isolate ourselves,” she explained when I asked her to define Arcosanti.
 “We’re part of the global connectivity.
 But we want to understand how to better live together.
 We are trying to do things that are transferable to cultures not as wealthy as ours.”

 The community in the desert is open to the public daily from 9 a.m. to 5 p.m.
 Residents live permanently in the earthen structures.
 Workshop participants stay while taking classes on glassblowing, yoga or ceramics.
 Tours are offered every hour on the hour between 10 a.m. and 4 p.m., except at noon when guests are invited to join the residents in the Arcosanti Café for lunch.
-The buffet meal, with both meat and vegetarian options, is $12 and served from noon to 1:30 pm daily.
+The buffet meal, with both meat and vegetarian options, is $15 and served from 12:30 p.m. to 2:30 pm daily.

-If you want to immerse yourself in Soleri’s experiment, you can also stay overnight at Arcosanti—you’ll buy your dinner for $12 and continental breakfast is included in the room charge ($35 to $70 per night).
-The guestrooms are basic with either private or shared baths.
-They will take you back to college dormitory days, but with a wall of windows looking out over the Agua Fria National Monument and sunrises, it’s an experience to remember forever.
+If you want to immerse yourself in Soleri’s experiment, you can also stay overnight at Arcosanti.
+The rooms are basic with either private or shared baths, and range from $35 to $70 per night.
+They will take you back to college dormitory days, but with a wall of windows looking out over the Agua Fria National Monument, breathtaking sunrises and the freedom of unchaperoned exploration of the site, it’s an experience to remember forever.

 After dinner with the residents, we sat around a firepit and heard stories of working alongside Soleri.
 Some residents came during college for a visit and never left.
 Others returned to retire.
 Age seemed irrelevant.
 It was more about living Soleri’s dream.
 Making something out of nothing.